Simply put, Preventative Maintenance is scheduled checks (Programmed Maintenance) done regularly over time.

 Fifth we have Risk Based Maintenance.
 Risk Based Maintenance goes hand in hand with Preventative Maintenance Schedules as this system prioritises those things in your property that carry the most risk to safety or to occupancy or to structural integrity, etc.

-Risk Based Maintenance helps define a systematic approach to Preventative Maintenance & helps control budget as well, tending to the most crucial things first in the cycle & helping you predict where your spending is going to be more concentrated, allowing you to forecast & to financially plan to your budget.
+Risk Based Maintenance helps define a systematic approach to Preventative Maintenance & helps control budget as well, tending to the most crucial things first in the cycle & helping you predict where your spending is going to be more concentrated, allowing you to forecast & to financially plan to your budget to manage spend now and in the future.

 Specifically for Building Maintenance in our area of trades, examples of Risk Based Building Maintenance would be:

-- structural walls with failing structural integrity posing significant threat premises & persons
+- structural walls with failing structural integrity posing significant threat persons and premises

 - ceilings in danger of collapsing through water leaks